revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 <blockquote markdown="1">

 Hadoop-metrics properties file  is used to control the reporting for hadoop.

 </details>
 </blockquote>

 ---

-59. How to erase all messages from a Kafka topic?
+59.How to erase all messages from a Kafka topic?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)